arkivverket/py-objectstore/README.md

 ## Example usage for local file access

 Say you have a folder that will act as a root for the objectstore.
 Say we use `/mnt/disk1`.
-In this folder there in another folder `data`which contains the files we wanna access.
+In this folder there in another folder `data1` which contains the files we wanna access.

 In order to make this work you need the following environment variables to be set.
 For local development I recommend looking at the python-dotenv library to make loading of env variables easy.